Rockwell International: Apex and break-up

 In 1978, Rockwell released AIM-65, a one board microprocessor development board based on the MOS Technology 6502.
 With the death of company founder and first CEO Willard F. Rockwell in 1978, and the stepping down of his son Willard Rockwell Jr. in 1979 as the second CEO, Bob Anderson became CEO and led the company through the 1980s when it became the largest U.S. defense contractor and largest NASA contractor.
-Rockwell acquired the privately held Allen-Bradley Company for US$1.6 billion in February 1985 – US$1 billion of which was cash – and became a producer of industrial automation hardware and software.
+Rockwell acquired the privately held Allen-Bradley Company for US$1.6 billion (roughly $ billion today) in February 1985, of which $1 billion ($ billion today) was cash, and became a producer of industrial automation hardware and software.